Modding-Zaibatsu/tekkenmods-docs/files/en/Tekken_8/Basic_Information/Overview/Moveset/index.md

 ### List of "Direction of Pushback" for Different Angles/States

+The path or the trajectory in which the opponent will be pushed.
 When an attack connects and a reaction animation is applied, the opponent's movement can be influenced diagonally.
 These attributes control that behavior.
-For example, Kazuya’s **df2 on Counter Hit** slightly pushes the opponent to his right, causing them to become slightly off-axis—this effect is achieved through these attributes.
+For example, Kazuya’s **df2 on Counter Hit** slightly pushes the opponent to his right, causing them to become slightly off-axis, this effect is achieved because the trajectory on CH is slightly diagonal.

 This mini-structure consists of the following values: